 Verdict will strengthen our belief, says Sabarimala chief priest after SC ruling

-New Delhi, Nov 14: Kandararu Rajeevaru, head Priest of the Sabarimala temple on Thursday welcomed the Supreme Court's decision to refer its September 28, 2018 order allowing women of all ages into the Lord Ayyappa temple in Sabarimala to a larger bench.
+New Delhi, Nov 14: Kandararu Rajeevaru, head priest of the Sabarimala temple on Thursday welcomed the Supreme Court's decision to refer its September 28, 2018 order allowing women of all ages into the Lord Ayyappa temple in Sabarimala to a larger bench.

 "This gives us hope.
-This will strengthen the beliefs of devotees," the chief preist said.
+This will strengthen the beliefs of devotees," the chief priest said.

-The Supreme Court on Thursday said restrictions on women in religious places was not limited to Sabarimala alone and was prevalent in other religions as well as it referred all review pleas to a larger seven-judge bench.
+The Supreme Court on Thursday said restrictions on women in religious places were not limited to Sabarimala alone and was prevalent in other religions as well as it referred all review pleas to a larger seven-judge bench.

 The bench opined that the entry of Muslim women inside a Mosque, Parsi women into the Tower of Silence and the Dawoodi Bora case are all similar to the Sabarimala case.